hudson155/kairo/kairo-dependency-injection/README.md

 ## Usage

-This feature is not currently intended to be a direct dependency.
+This Feature is not currently intended to be a direct dependency.